QuarkNerd/blog/ceberhardt/_posts/2016-01-25-angular2-time-travel-with-redux.md

 summary:
 categories:
   - Web
-summary: This post looks at integrating Angular 2 with Immutable.js and Redux, a popular Flex store implementation.
-It also demonstrates that the functional approach that these technologies allow for powerful concepts such as time travel, where you can replay actions and application state.
+summary: This post looks at integrating Angular 2 with Immutable.js and Redux, a popular Flux store implementation.
+It also demonstrates that the functional approach, encouraged by these technologies, allow for powerful concepts such as time travel, where you can replay actions and application state.
 ---

-This post looks at integrating Angular 2 with Immutable.js and Redux, a popular Flex store implementation.
-It also demonstrates that the functional approach that these technologies allow for powerful concepts such as time travel, where you can replay actions and application state.
+This post looks at integrating Angular 2 with Immutable.js and Redux, a popular Flux store implementation.
+It also demonstrates that the functional approach, encouraged by these technologies, allow for powerful concepts such as time travel, where you can replay actions and application state.

 <img src="{{ site.github.url }}/ceberhardt/assets/angular2/monitor.png" />